-During this time, Connecticut had options available to move people from incarceration to the supervised release into community.8 If the political will had existed, Connecticut could have released people through a wide variety of mechanisms.9 But the available evidence suggests that this did not happen.
+During this time, Connecticut had options available to move people from incarceration to supervised release into community.8 If the political will had existed, Connecticut could have released people through a wide variety of mechanisms.9 But the available evidence suggests that this did not happen.
 To the contrary, it appears that discretionary releases stayed relatively consistent with discretionary release rates from prior years.10 Although Connecticut abolished the death penalty, it did not take the necessary steps to prevent unnecessary COVID-19 deaths inside the DOC.

 One such method of discretionary release available was compassionate releases: a mechanism to release people with grave illnesses, diseases, or disabilities who do not pose a safety risk back into their communities.
 11 But health crises, inside or outside of DOC facilities, do not affect whether the Board of Pardons and Paroles (BOPP) can grant compassionate release.
 12 No matter the public health context, the BOPP must apply the same standards.
-This is likely why, in the face of the greatest pandemic seen in a century, the BOPP granted 25 compassionate releases in 2020, denying 20%
+This is likely why, in the face of the greatest pandemic seen in a century, the BOPP granted 25 compassionate releases in 2020, denying 20 percent of applicants.
+13 This is illogical to the point of absurdity.
+If compassionate release is about respecting the lives of people incarcerated by placing them into healthier surroundings, a pandemic is exactly when compassionate release should be